Some Thoughts and Numbers on Cyber Risk

 - Data Breaches: unauthorized entry (hacking) into a database and theft of its information.
 Liability may result for compromise of Personal Identifiable Information (PII).
 For health care firms, for Personal Health Information (PHI).
 Fraud may also result, particularly to the Payment Card Industry (PCI).

 For all three types of cyber losses, extra expenses can be incurred in the form of ransoms, consulting advice, notification costs and credit monitoring costs.
 Infrequently, there are legal fees and fines.
 There are a few other less common types, for instance theft of intellectual data.

 Next let’s examine the typical severity of each type of event.

-- Ransomware (total global losses: $1 billion): these events are not particularly severe to an organization if its data and emails are backed up.
-The ransom itself is generally less than $20,000, often in the $500-$5,000 range.
+- Ransomware (total global losses: $1 billion): these events are not particularly severe to an organisation if its data and emails are backed up.
+The ransom itself is generally less than $20,000, but sometimes up to$50,000.
 Recovery usually only takes a few days and a modest amount of technical work in reloading servers and rebooting email accounts (unless there are legacy systems with poor backup).
 If crisis management services are used, however, these costs could be significant.
-For instance, in a well-publicized 2016 ransomware event, the University of Calgary paid $20,000 CAD in ransom but an order of magnitude more than in the cost of event response advisory services from Deloitte.
+For instance, in a well-publicised 2016 ransomware event, the University of Calgary paid $20,000 CAD in ransom but an order of magnitude more than in the cost of event response advisory services from Deloitte.
 The cure is worse than the cold.

 - Business Email Compromise (total global losses: $3 billion): depending on the size of the target and the sophistication of the scheme, fraud losses are mostly in the $10-$250,000 range (FBI average: ~$65,000).
 However, very sophisticated scams on large companies can be much much larger.
 There are several such rare but extreme outlier BEC scams.
 In 2016, a European manufacturer (Leoni) was swindled out of €40 million by one email.
 Ubiquity Networks lost $47 million in a single wire transfer scam.
 Outliers aside, the BEC MFL is for most firms probably $250,000 unless the firm’s internal controls on large wire transfers or cheques are virtually non-existent.
 Insurers routinely deny these as insurance claims.
 Successful email scams are becoming less frequent as awareness of them increases./